In this review, I provide a detailed overview of the Evolution 3 CNC machine from BobsCNC.

-The wooden frame helps reduce the cost and weight of the machine, making it an affordable choice for hobbyists and small shops.
+The wooden frame helps reduce the cost and weight of the machine, making it an affordable CNC router for small shops and hobbyists.

 A wooden frame is less rigid than a metal chassis, but the construction of Evolution 3 gives you enough rigidity to achieve a repeatability of 0.002" to 0.004".

-The Z-axis is driven by an Acme rod and Acetal nut, which gives rigidity to the Z-axis while cutting.
+The Z-axis is driven by a Tr8 Acme rod and Acetal nut, which gives rigidity to the Z-axis while cutting.